AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/filter-and-sort.md

 ### Apply a simple or advanced filter to a table

- To filter data in Freeform tables:
+ To filter data in freeform tables:

  1. Hover over the column that contains the data you want to filter. <!--only some types of columns show the filter...
 Which?
 Just Dimensions?-->